 Get your tests done early, because the vets are vey busy in the spring.
 According to Ag & Markets Law, it is illegal to transport a horse without proof of a negative Coggins test.
 Rabies vaccination is needed to meet fair requirements.
 No exceptions.

 4-H HORSE BOWL & HIPPOLOGY

 A team event that uses a question and answer format with game show style buzzers to learn information about horses.
-Winners may be eligible to compete at the District, State, and National levels.
+Winners may be eligible to compete at the district, state, and national levels.
 Practice usually begins in January.
 The team will be coached by Bill Sherman.
-For questions email [email protected].
+For more information or questions, please email Bill at [email protected].

 DELAWARE COUNTY FAIR

 The above requirements must be met.
 More information is available on the Delaware County Fair page.